HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Don't approaches like genetic programming lead to over-optimized and curve-fit results?

 Optimization is not the same as over-optimization.
 The key is to avoid over-fitting, which leads to results that look good in historical testing but don't hold up well out-of-sample or in real-time tracking or trading.
-Builder includes automatic out-of-sample testing so that all member of the population of strategies are evaluated out-of-sample.
+Builder includes automatic out-of-sample testing so that all members of the population of strategies are evaluated out-of-sample.
 That means they're evaluated on data not used during the build process, which provides an objective measure of performance.

 Most technical indicators don't work.
 Why would Builder generate good strategies if it's based on technical indicators?